MalcolmSlaney/CrossCountryStats/README.md

 the trace is random, some traces might assume a lower value of A, and thus high values of B or C, all to explain the same observed data.

-The randomness of each trace makes it harder to draw conclusions.
-For the results presented here, we computed 8 traces, with 2000 samples of each model parameter (this took about 5 hours for each gender's data).
+The randomness of each trace makes it a litte harder to draw conclusions.
+For the results presented here, we computed 20 traces, with 1000 samples of each model parameter
+(this took about 3 hours for each gender's data).
-The final course difficulty numbers are based on averaging all 16000 trace samples for each course, and then dividing by the average difficulty of the Crystal Springs course, our baseline course.
+The final course difficulty numbers are based on averaging all 20000 trace samples for each course, and then dividing by the average difficulty of the Crystal Springs course, our baseline course.